tigerjun98/malaysia-states-areas-postocode-laravel-seeder/README.md

-# malaysia-states-areas-postocode-laravel-seeder
+# malaysia-states-areas-postocode-location_name

-List of Malaysia States, Areas, Postcode and Location for Laravel Seeder
+List of Malaysia States, Areas, Postcode and Location for Laravel Seeder.

+All the data get from https://github.com/atqnp/postcode-malaysia.